 8. What are the neighbours like? – This can be tricky as you may not meet your neighbours if they are holiday home owners, possibly look for a property during the summer season when you will see more owners around.
 If you chat to owners on the complex you should have an idea when your neighbours are around and what they are like.

-9. What is included in the sale? – If the owners are selling up they may sell their property fully furnished.
+9. What is included in the sale? – If the owners are selling up they may sell their property fully furnished with luxury furniture.
 This is where you can get a real bargain because if the property has just been used a few weeks of the year as a holiday home the furniture will be like brand new.
 Ask the agent for an inventory.